Attack on Saudi oil site fuels upward march for crude prices - WTMJ

 AP Business writers

-BANGKOK (AP) — Oil prices rose Monday as Saudi Arabian oil facilities were targeted by drone strikes just days after the largest crude exporting nations in the world said they would not increase output.
+BANGKOK (AP) — Oil prices remained elevated Monday as Saudi Arabian oil facilities were targeted by drone strikes just days after the largest crude exporting nations in the world said they would not increase output.

-Brent crude, the international standard, surpassed $70 per barrel for the first time in over a year, gaining $1.14 to $70.47 a barrel.
-It surged $2.62 on Friday.
+Brent crude, the international standard, surpassed $70 per barrel for the first time in over a year.
+Even after it lost ground in afternoon trading, at $68.19 a barrel prices are still hoverning at levels not seen since the early days of last year.

+Benchmark U.S. crude oil also gave up early gains but at $65 per barrel, it’s up 12% over just the past month.

 Crude prices have surged more than 30% this year as massive vaccinations campaigns gain momentum, potentially signaling the beginning of the end of a global pandemic.